hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/UNIX_AWKminiLesson.md

 		pattern { action }

 Think of it like an ‘if statement’ without writing ‘if’ and parentheses () around the condition or in this case the pattern.
-The program will read the input file and “if” the current line in the file it is reading (NOTE: it is important to understand that AWK reads files line-by-line) matches the pattern, the action in curly brackets {} will be performed.
+The program will read the input file and “if” the current line in the file it is reading matches the pattern, the action in curly brackets {} will be performed.
 So to print just the header, we use a built-in variable in AWK named NR that gives us the number of lines read.

 		awk 'NR == 1 {print}' ted.txt